Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Abstract

 \section{Abstract}

 V-type three-level systems, where two excited states share a common ground state, serve as fundamental models for exploring coherent light-matter interactions in a range of quantum systems, from atomic gases to semiconductor nanostructures.
 In this work, we investigate the coherent evolution of such a system under strong femtosecond-pulse excitation by numerically solving the optical Bloch equations.
-We demonstrate that the coherent evolution of a three-level system critically depends on the product of the excitation-pulse duration and energy separation between the excited states.
-Using this understanding, we extend our analysis to simulate two-dimensional coherent spectra in a high-intensity regime.
-We show that by varying the pulse areas of the excitation pulses, one can selectively turn individual spectral features on or off, corresponding to distinct quantum pathways.
-Moreover, we can precisely adjust the phase of these peaks, illustrating an advanced level of coherent control within the system.
-Our approach provides a simple and robust framework for achieving advanced coherent control in multilevel systems.
+Our analysis shows that the coherent evolution of a three-level system critically depends on the product of the excitation-pulse duration and energy separation between the excited states.
+Building on this understanding, we extend our analysis to simulate two-dimensional coherent spectra in a high-intensity regime.
+We demonstrate a control over the coherent pathway contributions to the nonlinear optical response of a V-type system by varying the intensity of the excitation pulses.
+This control is manifested through the ability to selectively turn individual spectral features on or off in the 2D spectra, each corresponding to distinct quantum pathways.
+Furthermore, the pulse intensities are varied to precisely adjust the phase of these peaks.
+Our approach provides a simple and robust framework for achieving control of coherent response of multilevel systems.